IDEOorg/steps-bot/README.md

 BOT_ID=116
 SENDGRID_API_KEY=
 ```

-You'll need a Twilio account and provide those credentials for SMS, and/or you'll need a Facebook developer account / credentials for Facebook.
-To set up things on Facebook or Twilio (including the above environmental variables), view our docs [here](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).
-It takes 4 weeks to 3 months for Facebook to approve bots. **The Facebook config variables are only required if you want to support the Facebook platform.** Twilio approval is instantaneous.
-More info on getting set up in the documentation above.
+You'll need a Twilio account to provide the `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_NUMBER` credentials for SMS.
+Instructions on getting set up for Twilio can be found in the docs [here](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).

+If you elected not to support Facebook bots, you can leave the `FB_PAGE_ACCESS_TOKEN`, `FB_VERIFY_TOKEN`, and `FB_REFERRAL_LINK` environmental variables empty. **The Facebook config variables are only required if you want to support the Facebook platform.**

+If you elected to use Bitly, fill in the `BITLY_TOKEN` variable with the appropriate token.
+Otherwise it can be left blank.

+If you decided to use our staging platform for the Admin API, you can leave the `API_URL` as https://steps-staging.herokuapp.com/api.
+Otherwise deploy the Hello Roo Admin API to staging, get the oauth token there, and fill in `OAUTH_ACCESS_TOKEN` with your generated oauth token, and the `API_URL` as `https://YOUR-ADMIN-URL.herokuapp.com/api`.
+Note: the Admin API url is NOT the url for this bot's server.
+The bot server and API server are two separate entities.

+If you elected to get sendgrid email support, fill in the `SENDGRID_API_KEY` variable with the sendgrid api key.

 **Also required:**
 - BOT_URL, this is the url to the bot's server (you'll create this in the "Staging / Production Environment" section.
 For now, leave this blank.)